TheWoodenMan/behavioural-recruitment/README.md

 # behavioural-recruitment

-a basic app that builds a simple behavioural recruitment interview template for interviewers or interviewees
+a CRUD based RESTful API that builds a simple behavioural recruitment interview template for interviewers or interviewees

 ## Feature wishlist